davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 by small-volume volcanism during progressive upwards percolation of melt from a deep mantle source.
-A deep, slowly-cooling body of slab window material, locally mobilized as melt and rising through a thick lid of relict mantle lithosphere, provides a mechanism both mid-Miocene hypabyssal intrusives [@Stanley2000; @Ernst1974] and later deeply-sourced, small-volume eruptions such as Crystal Knob.
+A deep, slowly-cooling body of slab window material, locally mobilized as melt and rising through a thick lid of relict mantle lithosphere, provides a mechanism for both mid-Miocene hypabyssal intrusives [@Stanley2000; @Ernst1974] and later deeply-sourced, small-volume eruptions such as Crystal Knob.

 ## The timing of the Crystal Knob eruption {#sec:crystal_knob_eruption}

-Although potentially sourced from slowly-propagating melts related to the slab window, the ca. 1.65 Ma eruption of Crystal Knob (and other Plio-Pleistocene volcanic eruptions in the Coast Ranges) was likely proximally triggered by recent tectonism.
+Although potentially sourced from slowly-rising slab window melts, the ca. 1.65 Ma eruption of Crystal Knob (and other Plio-Pleistocene volcanic eruptions in the Coast Ranges) was likely proximally triggered by recent tectonism.
 Rapid uplift of the central California coastal region at ca. 2 Ma [@Ducea2003b] could have